crate/cloud-tutorials/docs/promo.rst

 Free trials and promotions
 ==========================

-Crate.io regularly offers free trials and promotions on the CrateDB Cloud database-as-a-service products.
-These may involve discounts of up to 100% on specific `subscription plans`_, `scale units`_ within those plans, and for particular periods of time.
-In this guide, we explain step by step how to make use of such free trials or promotions, as well as when payment information will be required during the process.
-Keep in mind that you can also try out CrateDB Cloud at any time by following the default :ref:`cluster deployment tutorial
+Crate.io regularly offers promotions, consisting of either free or discounted offers on CrateDB Cloud database-as-a-service products.
+These may involve discounts of up to 100% on specific `subscription plans`_, on `scale units`_ within those plans, and/or for particular periods of time.
+In this guide, we explain step by step how to make use of such promotions, as well as when payment information will be required during the process.

-<cluster-deployment>` and choosing the Development plan, which is designed for
-just this purpose.
+Keep in mind that you can also try out CrateDB Cloud at any time by following the default :ref:`cluster deployment tutorial <cluster-deployment>` and choosing the Development plan, which is designed for just this purpose.

 ..
 NOTE::
-    Free trials and other promos are currently not supported for subscription plans offered through the SaaS marketplaces (AWS and Azure Marketplace).
+    Free and discounted promos are currently not supported for subscription plans offered through the SaaS marketplaces (AWS and Azure Marketplace).

 .. rubric:: Table of contents